xhu23/Project2/weekday_is_tuesday.md

 ## Linear Regression Model

-I decide to use Stepwise selection to choose the best regression model, with AIC as the fit measurement. [**Akaike Information Criterion**](https://en.wikipedia.org/wiki/Akaike_information_criterion) is a very handy measurement to compare the model fit.
+I decide to use stepwise selection to choose the best regression model, with AIC as the fit measurement. [**Akaike Information Criterion**](https://en.wikipedia.org/wiki/Akaike_information_criterion) is a very handy measurement to compare the model fit.
 It starts with a